Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 Notice in the illustration above that the market has closed below the neckline.

-This confirms the head and shoulders pattern and also signals a breakout.
+This confirms the head and shoulders pattern and signals a breakout.

 Now let’s go back to our GBPJPY head and shoulders pattern example to see where it was confirmed.